freeradical13/freeradical13.github.io/index.md

 ##### Glycolysis

-Glycolysis is an exergonic reaction in the cytosol that uses enzymes to break down Glucose using 2 NAD<sup>+</sup>, 2 ADP, and 2 P into two molecules of 3-Carbon Pyruvate, two molecules of ATP, two molecules of NADH, water and two protons.
+Glycolysis is an exergonic reaction in the cytosol that uses enzymes to break down Glucose using 2NAD<sup>+</sup> and 2ATP into two molecules of 3-Carbon Pyruvate, two additional molecules of ATP, two molecules of NADH, 2H<sub>2</sub> and 2H<sup>+</sup>.
 Glycolysis occurs as part of both aerobic and anaerobic respiration.

 Steps of glycolysis: